 Working in the trucking industry can be quite lucrative; the right job will result in higher truck driver salary, if you have the right experience, skills, license and certifications.

-Regardless of age or your experience in the industry, the right job is going to result in more earnings and better benefits as a driver.
-These are among the top paying jobs, when you are looking for a career in the trucking industry.
+The appropriate truck driving jobs are going to result in more earnings and better benefits as a driver.
+These are among the top paying driving jobs, when you are looking for a career in the trucking industry.

 Gas, chemicals, and other hazardous materials are dangerous to be around; further, they require immense skill for you to drive and haul them.